JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/NOTES.md

 	- fazer tabela com acronimos
 	- fazer acronimo para end devices (mobile device (MD)) e end-to-end (E2E) latency
 	- Load Balancing - Not explicitly but, the algorithm should achieve this feature
-	- ver todas as referencias no report
+	- ver todas as referencias no report (ver se os nomes têm pontos ex.: L. Ye)
+	- ver se a tabela dos paradigmas corresponde ao texto
 - Further research
 	- Movable cloudlets and mobile cloudlets
 	- Bayesian optimization
 	- Proactive vs reactive migration (ver tb no survey)
 	- VM vs containers (ver tb no survey)
+	- Fog computing data placement
 - Doubts
 	- É necessário fazer referência às gateways na arquitetura? -> Assessment of the Suitability of Fog Computing in the Context of Internet of Things
 	- Similar to the traditional cloud computing, fog offers tree types of service models: Software as a Service (SaaS), Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) ?